Qualify for Crime Analysis Jobs with a Master’s in Criminal Justice

 Prepare for the Future of Criminal Justice

-The Crime Analysis concentration is part of BU MET’s Master of Science in Criminal Justice (MSCJ), focusing on the data-driven and intelligence-led approaches to crime that are rapidly becoming the standard among contemporary criminal justice organizations.
+The Crime Analysis concentration is part of BU MET’s MS in Criminal Justice (MSCJ) degree program, focusing on the data-driven and intelligence-led approaches to crime that are rapidly becoming the standard among contemporary criminal justice organizations.

 The master’s in Criminal Justice at BU MET is designed for professionals who want to enter or advance in the field of criminal justice—or simply gain a deeper understanding of this fascinating discipline and how it intersects with careers in mental health, public health, journalism, and law.
 Emphasizing practical, insightful, and adaptable knowledge, BU MET’s criminal justice courses develop practical skills that can be immediately applied on the job while informing your career growth for years to come.